dive0/github-tutorial/README.md

 #### Undoing `add`
-You will use this when you accidentlly added multiple files when you only want to add a specific file.
+You will use this when you accidentally added multiple files when you only want to add a specific file.
 1. You added your file to the staging area and realize you don't want to add it
 2. Use `git status` to see if the file is added to the staging area.
 It is added when the file is green
 3. You should see something like